ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 <!--  -->
 - Management:
 	- There will be an ENTRY ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.
-	- You will need to write daily reports, which summarize:
+	- You will need to write daily reports (on your workdays), which summarize:
 		- New things you learn (from papers or other materials) and your concrete understanding of them;
 		- New thoughts about your research topic or related contents;
 		- New experiments you have done as well as their analysis;